MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 There are two goals for this page.

-1. Choosing all the attributes that should be merged within your unified customer profile entitiy (the end result of the configuration process).
+1. Choosing all the attributes that should be merged within your unified customer profile entity (the end result of the configuration process).
 Notice that some attributes were already auto-merged by the system.

-As examplified above:
+   As exemplified above:

    - The attribute's name appears in the first column.
    - The attribute's entity is specified in the second column.
    - The attribute's data source is specified in the third column.